Did you know that less than 5% of India’s population invests in the stock market? So what keeps many people away from investing in the stock market?

 The 5paisa Pravesh smallcase has been curated by the 5paisa Research team keeping this in mind, specifically for the needs of the new investor.
 It includes quality stocks from the largest 200 listed companies that have witnessed a growth in their revenue & earnings over the last 7 years.

 The smallcase is spread across multiple sectors & has companies like Asian Paints, Aarti Industries, Hindustan Unilever, and Infosys.
 Since it’s designed for new investors, it has 0% exposure to riskier small-cap stocks.

 If you are a new investor & are looking for a steady start in the stock market, the 5paisa Pravesh smallcase might be ideal for you.

-5paisa launched smallcases in January 2019, and the 5paisa Research team has created & manages 3 smallcases since. smallcases are portfolios of stocks/ETFs that have an underlying theme or an established investing strategy. smallcases are inherently diversified, have no additional cost other than standard brokerage, and prove to be far more cost-efficient than mutual funds in the long-run.
+5paisa launched smallcases in January 2019, and the 5paisa Research team has created & manages 3 smallcases since. smallcases are portfolios of stocks/ETFs that have an underlying theme or an established investing strategy. smallcases are inherently diversified, have no additional cost other than the standard brokerage, and prove to be far more cost-efficient than mutual funds in the long-run.
 Login now with your 5paisa account to invest in smallcases.